 - They offer Flow and HIIT classes, but my favorite is the classical Modo class done in a heated room.

-- Anecdotally, I can tell you that I did classes once a week in this way for 2 years in a row, and I never felt or looked better in my entire life.
+- Anecdotally, I can tell you that I did classes once a week in this way for two years in a row, and I never felt or looked better in my entire life.
 Highly recommended!

 Yoga in Combination with Anti-Inflammatory Nutrition